 What Are Vocational Schools?

+Vocational schools, also known as trade schools or technical colleges, focus on skill-based training that equip student with practical skills that prepare them for specific jobs.
 In Austria, vocational schools offer programs in areas like hospitality, tourism, health care, automotive, IT, fashion, and many more.
 Most courses take between 8 months and 2 years and include internships to help you gain real-world experience.

-Why Choose Vocational Schools in Austria for International Students?
+Why Choose Vocational Schools in Austria?

 Here are some real reasons why thousands of students choose Austria: